Atle Selberg: Institute for Advanced Study

+He generally worked alone.
+His only coauthor was Sarvadaman Chowla.

-He was awarded the 1986 Wolf Prize in Mathematics.
+Selberg was awarded the 1986 Wolf Prize in Mathematics.
 He was also awarded an honorary Abel Prize in 2002, its founding year, before the awarding of the regular prizes began.

 Selberg received many distinctions for his work, in addition to the Fields Medal, the Wolf Prize and the Gunnerus Medal.
 He was elected to the Norwegian Academy of Science and Letters, the Royal Danish Academy of Sciences and Letters and the American Academy of Arts and Sciences.

 In 1972, he was awarded an honorary degree, doctor philos. honoris causa, at the Norwegian Institute of Technology, later part of Norwegian University of Science and Technology.

 His first wife, Hedvig, died in 1995.
 With her, Selberg had two children: Ingrid Selberg (married to playwright Mustapha Matura) and Lars Selberg.
-In 2003 Atle Selberg married Betty Frances ("Mickey") Compton (born in 1929).
+In 2003, Atle Selberg married Betty Frances ("Mickey") Compton (born in 1929).

 He died at home in Princeton, New Jersey on 6 August 2007 of heart failure.
+Upon his death, he was survived by his widow, daughter, son, and four grandchildren.